 - Members of Parliaments (national and regional)

-- Heads of military, judiciary, law enforcement and board of central banks
+- Heads of the military, judiciary, law enforcement and board of central banks

 - Top ranking officials of political parties